opendatacube/datacube-core/docs/ops/indexing.rst

 =================

 Every dataset requires a metadata document describing what the data represents and where it has come from, as well has what format it is stored in.
-At a minimum, you need the dimensions or fields your want to search by, such as lat, lon and time, but you can include any information you deem useful.
+At a minimum, you need the dimensions or fields you want to search by, such as lat, lon and time, but you can include any information you deem useful.

 It is typically stored in YAML documents, but JSON is also supported.
 It is stored in the index